-Susan worked as an Electoral Supervisor in Bosnia in 1997.
-She received a 2007 GAP to return there for a month to give a series of readings at the Universities of Mostar and Sarajevo, observe what has happened since she left, and interview residents about their lives since the war.
+Susan received 2007 GAP Award funding to returned to Bosnia, where she worked as an electoral supervisor in 1997, for a month to give a series of readings at the Universities of Mostar and Sarajevo, observe what has happened since she left, and interview residents about their lives since the war.
 These sources will feed her next poems, guided by the theory that “how we look determines what we see.”
-By this, she means not how we appear but how we use the lens of life and experience to filter our ideas, beliefs and identities.
+By this, she means not how we appear but how we use the lens of life and experience to filter our ideas, beliefs, and identities.

 Information included above was provided by artist at the time of application.